Absolute NNN Lease Explained: Bondable Lease Risks and CAM

 National tenants sign absolute NNN leases because the quid pro quo makes financial sense.
 In exchange for accepting every property obligation:

-• Base rent is lower (sometimes significantly)
+- Base rent is often lower

-• The tenant controls their own maintenance quality
+- The tenant controls their own maintenance quality

-• There's no landlord to dispute with over capital cost amortization
+- There's no landlord to dispute with over capital cost amortization

-• The tenant's operational teams already manage hundreds of similar locations
+- The tenant's operational teams already manage hundreds of similar locations

 A fast food operator with 3,000 locations has standardized maintenance programs, vendor relationships, and capital replacement schedules.
 Managing the maintenance directly costs them less than the market's cost, and they don't pay overhead to a property management company.

-The tenant who suffers in an absolute NNN structure is one without these operational systems — a smaller regional tenant who signs absolute NNN terms thinking it's just like a regular NNN lease, then discovers they're on the hook for a $180,000 roof replacement in year 3.
+The tenant who suffers in an absolute NNN structure is one without these operational systems: a smaller regional tenant who signs absolute NNN terms thinking it's just like a regular NNN lease, then discovers they're on the hook for a $180,000 roof replacement in year 3.

 Bondable Lease: The Investment-Grade Version